Industrial design

 Industrial design is a process of design applied to physical products that are to be manufactured by mass production.
 It is the creative act of determining and defining a product's form and features, which takes place in advance of the manufacture or production of the product.
-It consists purely of repeated, often automated, replication, while craft-based design is a process or approach in which the form of the product is determined by the product's creator largely concurrent with the act of its production.
+Industrial manufacture consists of predetermined, standardized and repeated, often automated, acts of replication, while craft-based design is a process or approach in which the form of the product is determined personally by the product's creator largely concurrent with the act of its production.

 All manufactured products are the result of a design process, but the nature of this process can vary.
 It can be conducted by an individual or a team, and such a team could include people with varied expertise (e.g. designers, engineers, business experts, etc.).
 It can emphasize intuitive creativity or calculated scientific decision-making, and often emphasizes a mix of both.
 It can be influenced by factors as varied as materials, production processes, business strategy, and prevailing social, commercial, or aesthetic attitudes.
 Industrial design, as an applied art, most often focuses on a combination of aesthetics and user-focused considerations, but also often provides solutions for problems of form, function, physical ergonomics, marketing, brand development, sustainability, and sales.